jekuno/milia/README.md

 * debug & info logging and trace for troubleshooting
 * improved invite_member support
 * revised README instructions

+The last previous release version for Rails 3.2.x can be found in the git branch 'v0.3', but it is essentially obsolete.
+Go with v1.0.x

 ## Sample app and documentation